 - Direct-to-drain installation compatibility so you don’t have to manually empty water that collects in the machine’s reservoir

-- A filter-change light
+- A filter-change indicator light

-Koehner also warned against any model that isn’t isn’t energy-efficient, especially if you’ll be running it throughout the day and night.
+Make sure it’s energy efficient or carries the Energy Star seal of approval.
+Koehner warned against any model that isn’t isn’t energy efficient, especially if you’ll be running it throughout the day and night.
 “Dehumidifiers can increase energy usage and drive your electricity bill up,” he said.
-“Make sure you choose a dehumidifier with the Energy Star seal of approval.”